barbaralba's translation of the new testament

 There was nothing more to do than play it out how it had been written.
 Written in the holy scriptures of lies and our theater of antideathcult.

-And I cryed.
-I cryed for the thousands of years of submission to the men's club of hate for life and love of war and gold.
-I cryed for all the blood spilt from the wars that kept us groveling in fear.
+And I cried.
+I cried for the thousands of years of submission to the men’s club of hate of life and love of war and gold.
+I cried for all the blood spilt from the wars that kept us groveling in fear.
+I cried for all the suffering of women and children for so many generations.

-And I cryed for the children who would be taught the lies that priests and lawyers would wrapped around the Jesus who loved me and our children.
+And I cried for the children who would be taught the lies that priests and lawyers would wrapped around the Jesus who loved me and our children.

 mary helene chapters 19